 CCSDS develops communications and mission operation standards that support inter and intra agency operations and cross support.
 CCSDS standards include elements of flight and ground systems that are developed and operated by different agencies and organizations.

-Over the years, ubiquitous network connectivity among principal investigators and mission operations has become the norm, which makes mission operations more dangerous than in the past when operations were carried out over closed, mission-only networks.
+Given that ubiquitous network connectivity among principal investigators and mission operations has become the norm, mission operations have become more dangerous than in the past when operations were carried out over closed, mission-only networks.
 The security risks to both spacecraft and ground systems have increased to the point where CCSDS must adopt existing or develop (as necessary) Information Security standards in order to protect both flight and ground mission critical resources and protect sensitive mission information.

-As a result, a mission threat statement for CCSDS should be developed in order to allow mission planners to better understand the threats that they should plan to counter via security requirements.
-CCSDS also requires a Security Architecture as part of its overall System Architecture.
+Mission planners must perform mission threat analyses to better understand the threats that they should plan to counter via security requirements.
+Mission planners must also design security into their systems from the outset to ensure that security does not obscure mission requirements and vice-versa.
 CCSDS must promote secure interoperability for space missions.
 CCSDS also requires Information Security standards as part of, or as an accompaniment to its communications and mission operations standards.

+In order to help the mission planner successfully design “in” security the CCSDS Security Working Group will provide “tools” such as security standards, guides, and architectures which must be identified, maintained, and updated to ensure relevancy with current threats identified by CCSDS as well as other sources.

 Goals

-The goals of this Working Group are to:
+The goals of the Security Working Group are to:

-provide advice and guidance on information security to all CCSDS activities;
+provide advice and guidance on information security to all CCSDS activities and working groups;

 identify data protection, information assurance, and information security issues across the full spectrum of CCSDS activities and provide solutions;

+adopt or develop (as necessary) interoperable security standards for CCSDS and CCSDS cross support infrastructure (e.g., authentication, encryption, integrity, key management, key distribution);

 formulate courses of actions to incorporate security policies, security services, and security mechanisms into CCSDS work items across all Working Groups;

+hold working meetings with other Working Groups to develop agreed approaches and formulate the plans for integrating them into the work of these other Working Groups

-develop a security architecture;
+develop and maintain a CCSDS security architecture;

-develop and maintain an Information Security threat statement for CCSDS;
+develop and maintain an Information Security threat statement for CCSDS which is periodically reviewed in order to remain relevant with the evolving threat environment against space missions;

+develop reference implementations and perform interoperability testing.

+In addition, the Security Working Group shall develop and maintain specific guides (Green Books) and best practice documents (Magenta Books) such as:

-develop an information security guide for mission planners;
+an information security guide for mission planners;

-formulate a policy framework for developing trust agreements, rules for operational engagement, ensuring security compliance of legacy systems, and standard, secure interfaces between systems and across security domains;
+a policy framework for developing trust agreements, rules for operational engagement, ensuring security compliance of legacy systems, and standard, secure interfaces between systems and across security domains;

-adopt or develop (as necessary) interoperable security standards for CCSDS and CCSDS cross support infrastructure (e.g., authentication, encryption, integrity, key management, key distribution, etc.);

-investigate and identify how to integrate the use of the Common Criteria (ISO 15408) into the development of mission security requirements;
+to investigate the possibilities of integrating relevant existing and arising standards (e.g., the Common Criteria (ISO 15408)) into the development of mission security requirements and other documents;

-develop reference implementations and perform interoperability testing;
+a key management guide to introduce the concept of key management and potential alternatives available for missions;

-revise and maintain current a Green Book to describe security guidelines for implementation;
+a description of security guidelines for implementation and testing;

-hold working meetings with other Working Groups to develop agreed approaches and formulate the plans for integrating them into the work of these other Working Groups.
+a guide to standardized cryptographic algorithms;

 Schedule and Deliverables